The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Data

 \subsection{The Body of Judicial Opinions}

-The body of judicial opinions examined in this paper includes opinions from 51 appelate courts.
-Most judicial opinions of appellate courts have a similar structure.
-They usually begin with a summary of the trial court's ruling, followed by the arguments of the defense and the prosecution that were presented and admitted before the trial court, as well as the appellate brief filed by the defense.
+The body of judicial opinions examined in this paper includes opinions from 51 courts.
+Most judicial opinions of state and federal appellate courts have a similar structure.
+They usually begin with a summary of the trial court's ruling, followed by the arguments of defense and prosecution that were presented and admitted before the trial court, as well as the appellate brief filed by the defense.
 They typically conclude with reasoning and the decision of the appellate judges.
 Thus, the opinions reflect the atmosphere during the trial court hearing and the appeal proceedings, as well as the attitude of the defense and the judges towards the victim.

-To single out the opinions on sexual offenses and those on other crimes against persons from the full body of precedential opinions available in the CourtListener Database, I take advantage of the fact that the appelate court opinions have a similar structure.
-The opinions usually begin with an introduction that specifies the offense(s) for which the offender was convicted in trial court and can therefore be reliably classified based on term search in the introduction.
-To distinguish opinions on sexual-violence related cases and those on other cases of interpersonal crimes, I rely on regular-expression-based (\texttt{regex}-based)\footnote{A regular expressions is a string of characters that is used to specify a search pattern.
-Regular expressions have a syntax that allows to match a set of different character strings.
-To identify the term ``sexual assault'', for example, a regular expression can be constructed that matches that exact term, its plural as well as the same term but with more than one space between ``sexual'' and ``assault'', with a line or page break between both words or with either of the two words capitalized} search of the legal terms for such crimes\footnote{The legal terms for sexual offenses differ strongly across U.S. states (see https://apps.rainn.org/policy/\#report-generator for state-specific terms and definitions); therefore, different state-specific sets of legal terms are used.
+To single out the opinions on sexual offenses and those on other crimes against persons from the full body of precedential opinions, I take advantage of the fact that the opinions have a similar structure and usually begin with an introduction specifying the offense(s) for which the offender was convicted in trial court.
+The opinions can therefore be reliably classified based on term search in the introduction.
+To distinguish opinions on sexual-violence related cases and those on other cases of interpersonal crimes, I rely on regular-expression-based (\texttt{regex}-based) search of the legal terms for such crimes\footnote{The legal terms for sexual offenses differ strongly across U.S. states (see https://apps.rainn.org/policy/\#report-generator for state-specific terms and definitions); therefore, different state-specific sets of legal terms are used.
 The legal terms for offenses of interpersonal violence are more homogeneous across the states; consequently, the same set of terms is used for all courts where the legal terms are obtained from the following site: https://www.criminaldefenselawyer.com/topics/crimes-against-persons)} in the introduction of the respective opinion.

 As the headers of the opinions differ between courts, their divisions and even the judges who author the opinions, the introductions cannot be reliably identified based on \texttt{regex} rules.
 Therefore, the first third of each opinion but no more than 5,000 characters are defined as the introduction.
 The introductions of all opinions available at CourtListener are searched for matches to legal terms related to sexual violence; the remaining opinions are then searched for matches to other interpersonal-violence related legal terms.
 While certainly not adequate to accurately classifying opinions into crime categories, the identification procedure described above ensures that opinions are selected into the sample based on the same rules throughout the observation period.
 Focusing on the introduction of opinions prevents erroneously classifying opinions to one of the two groups when an opinion mentions crimes from a party's past.